meeb/gateaux/README.md

 pair at a time.

 `gateaux` does not handle FoundationDB connections for you, just the data parsing part of your application.
-Effectively `gateaux` is just a fancy wrapper that sits on top of `fdb.tuple.pack` and `fdb.tuple.unpack` with some nice syntaxic sugar.
+Effectively `gateaux` is just a data schema enforcing fancy wrapper that sits on top of `fdb.tuple.pack` and `fdb.tuple.unpack` with some nice syntaxic sugar.

-While there is overhead in checking data and converting it between types, `gateaux` is relatively performant.
+While there is overhead in checking data and converting it between types, `gateaux` is relatively performant as all it does is shuffle native Python data types about.

 ## Installation